jotavare/unit-testing/README.md

 - [ ] It should have full control of the code under test.
 - [ ] It should be fully isolated (it should run independently of other tests).
 - [ ] It should run in memory without requiring filesystem files, networks, or databases.

+## CONTRIBUTING

+This is a personal, finished learning project and is not open to external contributions.
+Issues and pull requests are disabled.

+## LICENSE

+This project is available under the MIT License.
+For further details, please refer to the [LICENSE](https://github.com/jotavare/unit-testing/blob/main/LICENSE) file.
 - [ ] It should be as synchronous and linear as possible (no parallel threads).